 conditional-branch instructions.
 Here's my own list of

-AP-101S mnemonics for aliased branch instructions, grouped by
+AP-101S mnemonics for these branch instructions, grouped by

 NOP